-We Pay 25% referral fee for Buyers and Sellers
+We Pay 25% referral fee for Buyers and Seller Introductions

 Difference between a referral and a lead.